© 2025 Citizen Artist

 What you will learn:

-In this online and experiential hybrid course, you will be introduced to Art-Based Perceptual Ecology (ABPE) research methodologies, non-conventional field-based research methods grounded in multimodal knowledge systems, sensory-based learning and framed within ecological and biological principles.
-The ABPE methods and tools have application to studying changes in ecological systems, addressing such critical issues as biodiversity decline, habitat loss and effects from climate change.
-ABPE also proves successful addressing community-based ecological-social issues.
-There is no need for an art background or art experience to practice ABPE.
+In these online courses you will be introduced to Art-Based Perceptual Ecology (ABPE) research methodologies, transdisciplinary and field-based research methods grounded in multimodal knowledge systems, sensory-based learning and framed within ecological and biological principles.
+ABPE is an investigative process and tool, bringing a new perspective, new insight to a research study.
+The ABPE methods have application to studying changes in ecological systems, addressing such critical and real-world issues as biodiversity decline, habitat loss and effects from climate change.
+ABPE also proves successful in addressing community-based eco-social issues.

 Who is this course for?

-Anyone interested in 'other ways of knowing'.
-PhD and graduate students, ecologists, conservationists, participatory and community-based researchers, environmental educators, leaders in community-based conservation, educators in all disciplines.
-Art-based researchers, artists, and polymaths.
+Anyone interested in 'other ways of knowing', non-conventional approaches to a science investigation or practice.
+This could include educators at all levels and all disciplines, PhD and graduate students, ecologists, conservationists, participatory and community-based researchers, environmental educators, leaders in community-based conservation, and art-based researchers in the social sciences, artists, and polymaths.